-Our estimated total liability to resolve all pending and unasserted potential future asbestos claims through 2059 is approximately \$253 million and is principally recorded in Other long-term liabilities on our Combined Balance Sheet as of December 31, 2018.
+The estimated range of total liabilities to resolve all pending and unasserted potential future asbestos claims through 2059 is approximately \$255 million to \$290 million.
+Where no amount within a range of estimates is more likely, the minimum is accrued.
+We have recorded the minimum amount of \$255 million, which is principally recorded in Other long-term liabilities on the Combined Balance Sheet as of December 31, 2019.
 This amount is on a pre-tax basis, not discounted, and excludes our legal fees to defend the asbestos claims, which will continue to be expensed as they are incurred.
 This estimate was developed by UTC with the assistance of an outside actuarial expert and was based not only on UTC's analysis of its own asbestos claims history from 2010 through 2015 and its contractual insurance coverage litigations, but also on broader nationwide asbestos trend data, including a substantial drop in non-malignant asbestos claims; an increasing focus on malignancy claims, primarily those involving mesothelioma, a cancer that now has an historical and fairly predictable future annual incidence rate; and a substantial decrease in average annual claim filings.
-In addition, we have an insurance recovery receivable for probable asbestos related recoveries of approximately \$108 million, which is included primarily in Other assets on our Combined Balance Sheet as of December 31, 2018.
+In addition, we have an insurance recovery receivable for probable asbestos related recoveries of approximately \$104 million, which is included primarily in Other assets on our Combined Balance Sheet as of December 31, 2019.